-Since the Company is a stock company with variable capital stock, its social capital must consist of a fixed part and may have a variable portion.
-To date, the capital stock of Axtel is comprised of 19,229,939,531 ordinary shares, with no par value, of Class "I" Series "B" shares fully subscribed and paid; and does not have shares issued or subscribed in its variable part.
-Axtel and its subsidiaries may not own shares representing Axtel's capital stock, notwithstanding the foregoing, in certain cases, the Company may repurchase its own Shares.
-(See "Share Buyback" below).
+Since the Company is a public stock company with variable capital, its capital stock must be made up of a fixed part and may have a variable portion.
+To date, the capital stock of Axtel, being the fixed minimum with no right to withdrawal is the amount of \$ 464,367,927.49, represented by 20,249,227,481 ordinary shares, nominative, without expression of nominal value, of Class "I" Series "B", fully subscribed and paid; and it does not have shares issued or subscribed in its variable part.
+Axtel and its subsidiaries may not own shares representing the capital stock of Axtel, notwithstanding the foregoing, in certain cases, the Company may repurchase its own Shares.
+(See "Repurchase of Shares" below).